italo2v/COMFIT/README.md

 Download and install RabbitMQ from: https://www.rabbitmq.com/

+Run mongod and rabbitmq-server to start the database and the message broker.

 Rename the folder web2compile/projects/italo2v to your GitHub account login to see some examples of a Hello Word in ContikiOS and a Blink in TinyOS.

-Run mongod and rabbitmq-server to start the database and the message broker.

 Just run startup-all-in-one.js to provide FLUX platform, Orion Editor (http://localhost:3000).

+You need python (v2.7) installed to run web2compile, and install python packages bottle, pexpect, pycurl, beaker.

+Run "pip install bottle pexpect pycurl beaker"to install all packages.

 Run web2compile/webserver.py to provide TinyOS and ContikiOS simulations (http://localhost:8080/).

 Enjoy :)